CopernicaMarketingSoftware/Documentation/Mailerq/4.0/json-messages.md

 }
 ````

+In normal circumstances you want messages to be delivered right away,
+so you do not need this "delayed" property.
+However, under the hood, MailerQ
-The "delayed" propery is used by MailerQ internally.
-When a mail cannot
+uses this "delayed" property when a mail cannot be delivered because of
-be delivered because of greylisting, it is published back to the outbox queue
+greylisting.
+The message is then published back to the outbox queue
 with a "delayed" property set to a couple of minutes after the initial attempt.